Azure/Azure-Sentinel/Solutions/PaloAltoPrismaCloud/Playbooks/CustomConnector/PrismaCloudCSPMCustomConnector/readme.md

 *  Token generation via api secret key and user id

 ### Prerequisites for deploying Custom Connector
-1. API URL is needed which you can get that from [here](https://prisma.pan.dev/api/cloud/api-urls) or your paloalto vendor will help you to get the same.
+1. API URL is needed which you can get that from [here](https://prisma.pan.dev/api/cloud/api-urls) or your Palo Alto vendor will help you to get the same.

 ## Actions supported by Prisma Cloud CSPM custom connector